arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * From a Back End perspective, are there any disadvantages or drawbacks on the adopion of Single Page Applications?
 * Why do we usually put so much effort for having stateless services?
 What's so good in stateless code and why and when statefullness is bad?
 * REST and SOAP: when would you choose one, and when the other?
+* In Web development, Model-View Controller and Model-View-View-Model approaches are very common, both in the Back End and in the Fron End.
+What are they, and why are they advisable?

 ####[[↑]](#toc) <a name='databases'>Questions about Databases:</a>